SymfonyCasts/symfony-ux/sfcasts/turbo/lazy-frame.md

 *second* use-case for Turbo frames first: lazy frames.
 See this featured product sidebar?
 Let's pretend that rendering this is kind of a heavy.
-If we could load it lazily - so via an Ajax call - then the rest of the cart page could load much faster since it wouldn't need to do the work of preparing and rendering that section.
+If we could load it lazily - so via an Ajax call - then the rest of the cart page could load *faster* because it wouldn't need to do the work of preparing and rendering that section.

 To lazily load this, we first need a route and controller that renders the sidebar.